 Get to know your virtual legal assistant

-To facilitate a more successful working relationship, it’s important to get to know your legal assistant.
+Get to know your legal assistant to facilitate a more successful working relationship.
 This way, you’ll understand them better on a personal and professional level.
 It’ll also help you build two-way trust and get them invested in your law firm’s success.
 Virtual team-building games like online escape rooms or even simple icebreaker games done over video conferences can be lots of fun.

 Be prepared to project manage

-Although virtual legal assistants should significantly free up your time, you should still be prepared to spend time working with them and managing projects.
+Although virtual legal assistants should significantly free up your time, you should still prepare to spend time working with them and managing projects.
 Another option is to delegate the task of project management.
-If you do end up delegating project management, you should still spend time introducing your virtual assistant to your law firm, its processes, workflows, and technology stack.
+If you do delegate project management, you should still spend time introducing your virtual assistant to your law firm, its processes, workflows, and technology stack.

 Set clear expectations